Get the credits you’ve always wanted.

 For Grade 11 and 12 credits:

-Mature students may earn 10 of the 14 remaining Grade 11 and 12 credits needed to meet diploma requirements in three ways:
+Mature students may earn 10 of the 14 remaining Grade 11 and 12 credits needed to meet diploma requirements in two ways:

 The equivalency process involves the assessment of credentials from other jurisdictions for courses already complete.